Git Worktree

 - Copies

-.env,.env.local,.env.test, etc. from main repo - Ensures
+.env,.env.local,.env.test, etc. from main repo - Trusts dev tool configs with branch-aware safety rules:

 .worktreesis in.gitignore - Creates consistent directory structure